-Become Customer Centric in 2016
+Become Customer-Centric in 2016

-With this change in marketplace, how can companies adapt in order to remain competitive and continue winning customers?
+With this change in the marketplace, how can companies adapt in order to remain competitive and continue winning customers?
 It is imperative for businesses to recognize this shift of power and become completely focused on the customer.
 As stated in the recent Forrester report, Winning In The Age Of The Customer, Loyalty, “programs can enhance the value of business insights, because they generate data that helps enable making the right offer at just the right moment.”

 Engage, Keep and Grow Customer Loyalty

 A loyalty program provides you with valuable information on the needs and buying habits of your customers.
-In addition consumers embrace them.
+In addition, consumers embrace them.